Why not burn calories at home while you sit on your couch?

 Weight of the Bike Flywheel

 You may prefer heavier flywheels because of the better resistance levels they offer.
 Consequently, you put unnecessary strain on your knees, causing inefficient energy expenditure.
 Flywheels like this will reduce knee agility and increase knee flexibility.
 By contrast, a lightweight flywheel can provide more traction and fluid resistance.
 In addition, your knees do not have to bear the same amount of burden.
-Magnetic indoor cycling bikes are more expensive though, since they come with them.
+Magnetic indoor cycling bikes are more expensive, though, since they come with them.

 Type of Bike Pedal